ngdzu/dzutech/README.md

 ## 🔐 Admin dashboard notes

-- Navigate to `http://localhost:5173/admin` (or your deployed origin) to edit core profile fields
+- Navigate to `https://dzutech.com/admin` (or `http://localhost:5173/admin` if you override the origin for local work) to edit core profile fields
 - Changes persist in PostgreSQL via the API and immediately update the public landing page
 - Use the **Restore defaults** button to repopulate the seeded profile data across the stack